jdbancal/gem/README.md

 Gmp Eigen Matrix Library
 ========================

-The GEM library is a variable precision library for [matlab](http://www.mathworks.com/products/matlab/).
+The GEM library is an open source variable precision library for [matlab](http://www.mathworks.com/products/matlab/).
 It provides a simple way to perform matlab computations with a higher precision.

 The library provides two data types:
  - 'gem' for high precision dense matrices